We must do better over MP standards, says Chancellor Rishi Sunak

 It comes amid ongoing controversy over Tory MPs being paid large sums to do extra work.

-Another Conservative MP, Sir Geoffrey Cox, has been accused of using his Commons office for paid legal work.
+Former cabinet minister Sir Geoffrey Cox has been accused of using his Commons office for paid legal work.

-This is banned under Parliament's code of conduct and Sir Geoffrey, who has made almost £900,000 as a barrister in the last year, denies any wrongdoing.
+This is banned under Parliament's code of conduct and Sir Geoffrey, who is being investigated by Parliament's Committee on Standards, denies any wrongdoing.

+The MP for Torridge and West Devon is reported to have made at least £6m from his work as a barrister since entering Parliament in 2005, including almost £900,000 in the last year.

-Asked about the allegations against Sir Geoffrey, which are being investigated by Parliament's Committee on Standards, Mr Sunak told BBC economics editor Faisal Islam: "I'm not familiar with specific details of that case.
+Asked about Sir Geoffrey's earnings, Mr Sunak told BBC economics editor Faisal Islam: "I'm not familiar with specific details of that case.
 It wouldn't be right for me to comment on individuals.

 "But we do have established independent parliamentary processes that govern all of these things and it's absolutely right that those are followed to the letter.